Nishantrajputs45/JokesGenerator-API/readme.md

 ## What to build

-we have to Jokes Generator API.
+we have to Design Jokes Generator API.

 ## Input